dmolsen/Detector/README.md

 * give your mobile users a "desktop" view via family switching (assuming you use a templating system)
 * push feature information to the browser via CSS classes and/or a JavaScript object a la Modernizr
 * use with a templating system like Mustache to [create a RESS system](https://github.com/dmolsen/Detector/wiki/Templating-with-Detector-&-Mustache-Tutorial)
+* confidence checks that help determine if data collected on a per UA basis is correct

 ## Tutorials ##